-Cleaning Silgranit granite sinks: what to look out for
+Cleaning Silgranit sinks: what to look out for

 The advantages of a Silgranit sink

-Silgranit PuraDur sinks from BLANCO represent the advancement of the classic granite sink.
-The special composite material is 80 % made from the hardest component of granite, making our sinks particularly resistant and scratch-proof.
+Silgranit sinks from BLANCO represent the advancement of the classic granite sink.
+The special composite material is 80 % made from the hardest component of granite, making our sinks particularly resistant.
 This makes it almost impossible for dirt to adhere to the surface.

 The fantastic feel is another asset.
-Thanks to granite’s high density, silgranit sinks feel particularly smooth and soft.
-Silgranit sinks are extremely easy to look after, while the surface has anti-bacterial properties thanks to the hygiene protection formula.
+Thanks to granite’s high density, Silgranit sinks feel particularly smooth and soft.
+Silgranit sinks are extremely easy to look after, while the surface reduces bacterial growth by an average of 98% thanks to the hygiene protection formula.
 What’s more, the sinks are available in lots of different colours, with the material dyed right the way through.
 This means that slight kinks or staining foods will not cause any changes to the colour of your silgranit sink.
 Only limescale deposits many lead to discolouration, but these can be removed in next to no time.

-BLANCO Silgranit sinks are the perfect combination of durability, easy care, smoothness, hygiene and design.
+BLANCO Silgranit sinks are the perfect combination of design, colour, durability and easy care.